Aliases for TDP1 Gene

 External Ids for TDP1 Gene

 The protein encoded by this gene is involved in repairing stalled topoisomerase I-DNA complexes by catalyzing the hydrolysis of the phosphodiester bond between the tyrosine residue of topoisomerase I and the 3-prime phosphate of DNA.
 This protein may also remove glycolate from single-stranded DNA containing 3-prime phosphoglycolate, suggesting a role in repair of free-radical mediated DNA double-strand breaks.
 This gene is a member of the phospholipase D family and contains two PLD phosphodiesterase domains.
-Mutations in this gene are associated with the disease spinocerebellar ataxia with axonal neuropathy (SCAN1).
-While several transcript variants may exist for this gene, the full-length natures of only two have been described to date.
-These two represent the major variants of this gene and encode the same isoform. [provided by RefSeq, Jul 2008]
+Mutations in this gene are associated with the disease spinocerebellar ataxia with axonal neuropathy (SCAN1). [provided by RefSeq, Aug 2016]

 GeneCards Summary for TDP1 Gene

 TDP1 (Tyrosyl-DNA Phosphodiesterase 1) is a Protein Coding gene.
-Diseases associated with TDP1 include spinocerebellar ataxia, autosomal recessive with axonal neuropathy and spinocerebellar ataxia type 1 with axonal neuropathy.
+Diseases associated with TDP1 include Spinocerebellar Ataxia, Autosomal Recessive With Axonal Neuropathy and Axonal Neuropathy.
 Among its related pathways are DNA Double-Strand Break Repair and DNA Double Strand Break Response.
 GO annotations related to this gene include double-stranded DNA binding and phosphoric diester hydrolase activity.

 UniProtKB/Swiss-Prot for TDP1 Gene